 Rickey Jackson was sentenced to 39 years in prison for crimes he didn’t commit.
 Innocent, and unjustly convicted of murder and robbery, his is the longest wrongful imprisonment in US history.
 The John Adams Institute is honored to host Rickey, who will share the lessons he learned about freedom and forgiveness.

-Rickey Jackson was convicted in a 1975 of murder and robbery.
 The sole evidence against Rickey was the false, coerced eyewitness testimony of a 12-year-old boy.
 The boy later tried to back out of the lie, but the police told him it was too late to change his story.
-In 2011, attorneys with the Ohio Innocence Project filed a petition for a new trial, and in November 2014 the charges against Rickey were dismissed.
+In 2011, attorneys with the Ohio Innocence Project filed a petition for a new trial, and three years later the charges against Rickey were dismissed.

 The Innocence Project is a nationwide organization which exonerates the wrongly convicted and works to reform the criminal justice system.
 Mark Godsey, director of the Innocence Project in Ohio and author of the book Blind Injustice, will join Rickey as they speak about his journey from imprisonment to freedom.
 Godsey will also discuss how wrongful convictions devastate lives and families, and how Black people are disproportionately criminalized in the US penal system.